FAQ

 According to Pacific Gas and Electric, one of California’s largest utilities, the optimal life span for solar panels is 25 years.
 Even some of the very first solar panels made back in the 1970s still produce 80% of their power after 40 years.
 On average, solar panels lose about half a percent a year in efficiency.

 Manufacturers will typically offer a 20- to 25-year warranty for solar modules, but they can last up to 30+ years.
 Inverters have an average life span of 10 to 12 years.
 The company that installs your system should also have a warranty for their work and the life span of the system (typically 2 to 10 years).
 This also ensures that there are no holes, leaks, etc. in your roof that are preventing your system from operating at peak efficiency.
-Solar Gain provides a 10 year workmanship warranty for the life of your system.
-All of our systems come with hassle-free internet monitoring that is checked regularly by one of our certified technicians.

 (Note that a warranty does not cover theft, fire, or other damages/natural disasters.
 It is recommended that you add your system to your homeowner insurance policy.)